Product

 b) the requirements of these interested parties relevant to information security.

-Similar to what we have already discussed in Part 1 of our Guide to ISO 27001, whenever you initiate an ISO project, you must identify and understand who your stakeholders are: either as a primary, or secondary source of information.
+Whenever you initiate an ISO project, you must identify and understand who your stakeholders are: either as a primary, or secondary source of information.
 Fully understanding the needs and expectations of interested parties dictates the course of your ISMS and ultimately influences the end result.

 A few examples of who these stakeholders may be include: